D2mory/Demory_Endo_Temperature_MpV_biogeography/README.md

-# _Code for_: Temperature-driven biogeography of marine giant viruses infecting picoeukaryotes _Micromonas_
+# _Code for_: Temperature-driven biogeography of marine giant viruses infecting the picoeukaryote _Micromonas_
 _By David Demory and Hisashi Endo, 2024._

 ## General description